Walodja1987/xns/README.md

 # TODO
 * Register ".defi" namespace and then assign free protocol names.
 Use a rather higher value for that domain (e.g., 50 ETH) for naming

-Perfect, thanks for the style guide — that helps a lot.
-Below is **fresh documentation for the *current* XNS design**, written in the *same tone and structure*, but accurately reflecting what we actually built (no ENS migration, no transfers, no DETH, etc.).

-I’ve intentionally kept it **clean, honest, and minimal**, aligned with your “v1 is a simple immutable registry” philosophy.

 ---

 # XNS – The On-Chain Name Service